-Download the plugin from either textpattern.org, or the software page, paste the code into the TXP Admin->Plugins pane, install and enable the plugin.
+Download the plugin from either textpattern.org, the software page, or GitHub, paste the code into the Textpattern Admin->Plugins panel, install and enable the plugin.
 Visit the forum thread for more info and to report the success (or otherwise) of this plugin.

-Uninstall by simply deleting the plugin from the Admin->Plugins pane.
+Uninstall by simply deleting the plugin from the Admin->Plugins panel.

 Visit the Extensions tab and Click ‘Where used’ to access the search form.
 Type some stuff to find, select where you want to look and hit ‘Search’ or press Enter.
 Your requested locations will be searched for that term and the results tabulated, with hyperlinks to the offending items so you can quickly edit them.